team-ethernet/backend/README.md

 # team-ethernet.web
 Repository for the server

-## Dependencies
+## Project code needs
 * [Spring](https://start.spring.io/)
 * [MySQL](https://dev.mysql.com/downloads/)

-## Getting started with the database
+## Initial setup
 1. Make sure a MySQL server is running on port 3306 (username: root, password: root)
-2. Create a MySQL database named noisyIoT, following command works through cmd: CREATE DATABASE noisyIoT;
+2. Create a MySQL database named noisyIoT using SQL query `CREATE DATABASE noisyIoT;`
-3. Change the first line of application.propeties in "team-ethernet.web\src\main\resources\" to spring.jpa.hibernate.ddl-auto=create
+3. Change the first line of application.propeties in "team-ethernet.web\src\main\resources\" to `spring.jpa.hibernate.ddl-auto=create`
-4. Run the program (make sure you are in the team-ethernet.web folder)
+4. Build the application according to the build instructions below (make sure you are in the team-ethernet.web folder)
+5. The program is now running on localhost:8080
+6. After the first build change the first line of application.propeties back to spring.jpa.hibernate.ddl-auto=none

+## Build

 ### Windows
 ```
 $mvnw spring-boot:run